 After cutting the boards on my miter saw, I used Gorilla Wood Glue and my nail gun to make the small box with brad nails.
 I attached the box to the faux gate with more glue and brad nails underneath the lower cross brace.
 You can see I used smaller boards all across the bottom to close up the box.

 As is, it would make a fun planter box for a porch, patio or even hanging on a fence.
 But I don’t need a planter box, I need a place to organize my garden hose and a few tools by my faucet on my patio.

 These odd coat hooks were a great deal at Vendors’ Village.
-The are meant to hang from a top shelf, but since I couldn’t find some great vintage spigot handles, they would have to do.
 I really had my heart set on some chippy red, blue or green outdoor faucet handles.

 Because dead center of the faux gate was in between two boards, I put the d ring on a slight slant.